Ask Slashdot: Is It Linux or GNU/Linux? - Slashdot

 ... really?

+Per Stallman's classification, those should be called GNU/NTkernel, it's still your garden variety distro, but running agaisnt the WinNT kernel and it's ability to also speak a minimalist subset of Linux kernel API.

+So they are thing called "Linux" distro that litteraly contain no bits of the actual Linux kernel)

-Tangent: Stallman says software is political (Score:2)
+Tangent: Stallman says software is political (Score:5, Interesting)

 I'm tired of the "Gnu/Linux" discussion too.